- About TK

 The second adult in the classroom can be either a credentialed teacher, classified staff, or another paraprofessional or assistant.
 School districts may wish to create specialized job descriptions that meet the unique needs of the TK classroom.
 Some school districts, such as San Diego Unified School District, have implemented innovative programs to create co-teaching models in which the second adult in the classroom is a California State Preschool Program (CSPP) teacher holding a Child Development Teacher Permit.

-This budget allocation provides funding for teachers, administrators, paraprofessionals who work with pupils, and classified staff that interact with pupils.
+Allocations to this program in the 2021-22 and 2022-23 State Budgets provide funding for teachers, administrators, paraprofessionals who work with pupils, and classified staff that interact with pupils.
 Funds can be used to assist credentialed teachers to obtain the training or units needed to be fully qualified to teach TK or for other professional development for the lead teacher, second adult, or any other paraprofessional working in the TK classroom.
 Funding can also be used to provide professional development to administrators to help them understand developmentally appropriate practices and how to best support an effective TK classroom.

 Funds can be used for: